-Figure 4: The error position of the motor
+Figure 4: The error position of the motor.

 The trajectory and response of the motor are shown in Figure 3, demonstrating the ability to track the reference trajectory.
-The position error of the motor relative to the trajectory, with $e{xmax}=0.8mm$, meets the specified quality criteria.
+The position error of the motor relative to the trajectory, with $e{xmax}=0.8$ mm, meets the specified quality criteria.

-Figure 5: The speed response of the motor
+Figure 5: The speed response of the motor.

 Meanwhile, the motor speed tracks the set speed during the motor's movement.

-However, the speed fluctuations during the movement are caused by the limited number of current vectors used in the innerloop controller, as shown in Figures 5.
+However, speed fluctuations during movement are caused by limited number of current vectors used in inner-loop controller, as shown in Figures 5.

-Figure 6: Response of current id
+Figure 6:Response of current id

-Figure 7: Response of current iq
+Figure 7:Response of current iq

-In order to reduce the computational load, the prediction horizon and the number of voltage vectors used are limited.
-In the simulation results with a prediction horizon of N = 2 and the number of voltage vectors used n = 13, the results in Figures 6 and 7 demonstrate the rapid response capability of the current controller to changes in the reference value.
+In order to reduce computational load, prediction horizon and number of voltage vectors used are limited.
+In simulation results with a prediction horizon of N = 2 and number of voltage vectors used n = 13, results in Figures 6 and 7 demonstrate rapid response capability of current controller to changes in reference value.